[ Printer Friendly Version ] [ Report Abuse ]

 She stepped back, peering into the kitchen.
 “Bella?”
 She called tentatively.

-There was a metallic clang and a yell.
+There was a metallic clang and a gasp.
 Bellatrix Black came tearing out of the kitchen at top speed and threw herself upon her sister.

 “Good evening mistress!” came the croaky reply.
-The left side of Bellatrix’s mouth curved upward.
+The left corner of Bellatrix’s mouth pulled upward.
+She alone of all the Blacks seemed to find Kreacher’s croaks and stooping gait endearing.
 “Cissy and Regulus are upstairs, and Aunt Walburga’s supposed to be coming.
-Mum was in the kitchen with Kreacher, but I’ve no idea where she is now….”
+Mother was in the kitchen with Kreacher, but I’ve no idea where she is now….”

 They made their way around the kitchen to a magnificent sitting room where a large sofa and two chairs formed a semicircle facing a stone fireplace, in which several logs crackled energetically.
 Ambrosia took a seat on the sofa, and Bellatrix paused before it.
 She looked over her shoulder toward the din that Kreacher was still making, and brought the volume of her voice just below it.